-- 1. Elastic Demand: When a change in price leads to a relatively larger change in quantity demanded, we say demand is elastic.
-In this case, consumers are highly responsive to price changes.
-For example, if the price of a luxury car increases, people may decide to buy a different brand or postpone their purchase altogether. - 2.
-Inelastic Demand: When a change in price leads to a relatively smaller change in quantity demanded, we say demand is inelastic.
-In this case, consumers are less responsive to price changes.
-For example, if the price of basic groceries increases slightly, people will still buy them because they are necessities. - 3.
-Unit Elastic Demand: When a change in price leads to an equal percentage change in quantity demanded, we say demand is unit elastic.
-In this case, the responsiveness of quantity demanded matches the change in price.
+- Elastic Demand: When a change in price leads to a relatively larger change in quantity demanded, we say demand is elastic.
+In this - case, consumers are highly responsive to price changes.
+For example, if the price of a luxury car increases, people may decide to buy a different brand or postpone their purchase altogether.